What I Use

 I recently switched to using a Thelio Major desktop computer from System76.
 System76 is a Linux computer manufacturer that open-sources as much of the hardware and software as they can.
 It's an IMPRESSIVE machine, and I've had nothing but great experiences with it since switching over.
 I'm running an AMD Ryzen 9 7900X CPU, an AMD RX 7900XTX GPU, 64GB of memory, and 2TB of storage.
 It's a beast that should last me for a very, very long time.
 I HIGHLY recommend purchasing from System76 if you're looking for a Linux computer that just works!

-My on-the-go development machine is a 2021 M1 Max 16” MacBook Pro with 32GB of memory.
+My on-the-go development machine is a 2024 M4 Max 14” MacBook Pro with 48GB of memory and the nano-texture display.
 It’s an absolute beast of a machine, and I love how snappy it is when moving things around and interacting with the interface.
 Everything I could possibly want to write code for is possible on this computer, and I don’t think I’ve heard the fans spin up more than a handful of times since I started using it.

 My primary monitor is an LG 32" Ultrafine with the Ergo monitor arm.
 It's a beautiful 4k monitor that has plenty of real estate for writing code and having a browser open.
 The display itself is sharp and easy to read, and having the ergo arm means that I can move the montior around to meet any need.